Who we are

 Stephen Penny MBE

-TRAINING ADVISOR VOLUNTEERS
+TRAINING ADVISOR

 Steve joined the team in 2021.
 He has been a volunteer emergency responder with Scottish Mountain Rescue (and the Tweed Valley MRT based in Melrose) for over 30 years (started 1991) and is currently National Wellbeing Officer (in a voluntary capacity).
 He retired from the Forestry Commission in 2020 after a career spanning over 35 years.